jschaf/mccc/battle/hammelburg.md

 (GA) Bradley's guidance, insisted that no more than 300 men take part in the operation.
 Hoge assigned the mission to Combat Command B, commanded by LTC Creighton
-Abrams. [@Baron.Baum.Goldhurst2009, page 14]  A combat command was a precursor to a combined arms brigade.
+Abrams. [@BaronBG2009RaidUntold, 14]  A combat command was a precursor to a combined arms brigade.
 Abrams assigned the mission to
 \TODO{LTC name?}.
 Unfortunately, LTC fuck face had a fierce case of hemoroids.
 Upon close examination, Patton, who had seen many butts in